How can I load weather forecast data into Google Sheets?

 The final step before we can use this data is to format the date column as a Google Sheet date.
 To do so, simply select the date column and then select the Date option under the Number options in the Format menu.

-If you would like to learn more about using Visual Crossing Weather options such as history data, multiple location import, and use within other analysis tools please see our other tutorials.
+Now the data is loaded and ready for analysis within the Google Sheets environment.
+The Google Sheet will make an API request on a set schedule for your convenience.
+If you would like to learn more about using Visual Crossing Weather options such as history data, importing multiple locations, and use within other analysis tools, please see our other tutorials.

 Questions or need help?